NotBrianZach/thoughts/README.md

 ["Deep Residual Learning for Image Recognition"](https://arxiv.org/abs/1512.03385) by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
 Though the primary focus of this paper is the introduction of ResNet, an influential deep learning architecture, it also discusses how residual connections can help optimization by making the loss surface smoother.

 ### best implementation of vector search?
 [Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks](https://arxiv.org/abs/2005.11401) also see [svm](https://github.com/karpathy/randomfun/blob/master/knn_vs_svm.ipynb) which should outperform k-means clustering, at ?slight? performance hit

+### convexity
+seems cool&important, looking for good papers on this

+# Other

+## what do llms teach us about what is learnable?
+could humans learn to evaluate code in their heads if they practiced appropriately? could humans learn to dissassemble binary? what content should we prioritize reading?